How Does Work Comp Handle Car Accidents?

 Under the mandates of respondeat superior and the stipulation of acting “within the scope of employment,” workers’ comp most often applies to car accidents involving company vehicles.
 In the event that it is the negligence of the employee that caused property damage or injury, both the employer and employee can be liable by law.
 Injuries to a third party include other drivers, passengers in the vehicles of other drivers, or bystanders.

 In most instances, the employer has liability insurance, under which the employees are protected against third-party actions.
 What that means is that the employee would not be liable for damages to the third party.
+When this happens, the victim needs an Indianapolis workers compensation attorney.

 What Does Workers’ Compensation Cover?